Flatiron Building: Architecture

 The Flatiron Building was designed by Chicago architect Daniel Burnham as a vertical Renaissance palazzo with Beaux-Arts styling.
-Unlike New York's early skyscrapers, which took the form of towers arising from a lower, blockier mass, such as the contemporary Singer Building (completed in 1908), the Flatiron Building epitomizes the Chicago school conception.
+Unlike New York's early skyscrapers, which took the form of towers arising from a lower, blockier mass, such as the contemporary Singer Building (completed in 1908), the Flatiron Building was designed in the style of the Chicago school.
+The palazzo-style design was intended to reassure passersby by giving an appearance of strength.
 Filling its entire land lot, the building was constructed as a slab without any setbacks.
 Originally, the structure was 285 or 286 ft tall, with 20 stories and an attic.
 After an expansion in 1905, the building stood 307 ft tall, with 22 stories; if the attic is excluded, the expanded building only contains 21 stories.
 Some sources mistakenly describe the building as one of the world's first skyscrapers or steel-framed buildings.

-Early sketches by Daniel Burnham show an unexecuted clock face and a far more elaborate crown than was ultimately built.
 Though Burnham maintained overall control of the design process, he was not directly connected with the details of the structure as built.
 That task was performed by his designer Frederick P. Dinkelberg, a Pennsylvania-born architect in Burnham's office.
 The men had worked together since the 1893 World's Columbian Exposition in Chicago.
 It is unknown where the working drawings for the Flatiron Building are stored, though renderings were published at the time of construction in The American Architect and Architectural Record.

 Facade

 Similar to the parts of a classical Greek column, the Flatiron Building's facade is divided into a base, shaft, and capital.
 The Fifth Avenue and Broadway elevations of the facade are both eighteen bays wide, while the 22nd Street elevation is eight bays wide; the bays are arranged in pairs.
 The southwest and southeast corners are curved, with one rounded window on each story above the base.
 In addition, each story of the curved prow on 23rd Street contains three sash windows; the central window is wider than the other two.
 Many of the Flatiron Building's tenants referred to the prow as "the Point".

 The facade of the three-story base is made of limestone.
 Each of the openings at the base is two bays wide.
 There are entrances on either end of the 22nd Street elevation, as well as at the centers of the Fifth Avenue and Broadway elevations.
 Above the base, the facade is made of glazed terracotta from the Atlantic Terra Cotta Company in Tottenville, Staten Island.
 The building also contains decorative details such as cornices, moldings, and oriel windows.
 These materials were intended to give the impression of "general unity in treatment", while also giving the facade a textured appearance.
+Early sketches by Daniel Burnham show an unexecuted clock face and a far more elaborate crown than was ultimately built.